nburmaso/upcgen/readme.md

 * Optionally: build the generator with Pythia8 using cmake flag `BUILD_WITH_PYTHIA8=ON`
 * Optionally: build the generator with OpenMP support for parallel computation of two-photon luminosity (the most CPU-consuming operation) using cmake flag `BUILD_WITH_OPENMP=ON`
-* Optionally: install HepMC3 library following instructions from the GitLab repository, setup environment with `export HEPMC3_ROOT=/path/to/hepmc/install/dir` and build the generator with HepMC support using `BUILD_WITH_HEPMC=ON`
 * For details, see `CMakeLists.txt`
 * Build the project:
 ```shell